andtherand/ansible-role-terminal_notifier/README.md

 terminal_notifier_sound: default
 terminal_notifier_title: "Ansible run finished"
 ```
+## TODO
+- Add ability to shout at you when the plays failed!

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Would be create if you added unit tests, that's on my todo list aswell :]